flatsurf/sage-flatsurf/doc/examples/defining_surfaces.md

 surface
 ```

 Once we are done building the surface, it is recommended to make the surface immutable.
-This lets sage-flatsurf speed up many operations on the surface and makes it possible to compute invariants such as the stratum:
+This lets sage-flatsurf figure out of which nature this surface is, e.g., that it is a translation surface.
+This speeds up many operations on the surface and makes it possible to compute things that are only defined or implemented for some types of surfaces:

 ```{code-cell}
 surface.set_immutable()
 surface
 ```

+If you want to compute things, such as the stratum without making a surface immutable, please refer to the details in the documentation of the ``flatsurf.geometry.categories`` module in the module reference.

 We can plot the surface.
 Edges are labeled according to the polygon they are glued to.